 When everything is dry, use your tweezers to put the wick back into the grooves on top of the base exactly as you found it.
 Replace the stem and reassemble your tank.
 Fill your tank with e-liquid and vape away.
-Don’t be surprised if you e-liquid tastes a bit burnt or it doesn’t extend the atomizer’s life as long as you expected.
+Don’t be surprised if your e-liquid tastes a bit burnt, or it doesn’t extend the atomizer’s life as long as you expected.

 The Mastervaper Method

 I rarely perform a dry burn which is why this post lacks a clever video demonstration.
 I prefer to concentrate more on vaping and less on cleaning and producing aldehydes.

 But bravado aside, ecig replacement heads can be nearly rejuvenated by performing a perfect dry burn if you’re a risk-taker, up for the task and too cheap to buy a new one.

 I prefer soaking all the parts of my Clearomizer in vodka, but I’m an eccentric, in fact, I use more vodka for ecig cleanings than I do for mixing martinis.
 Vodka, happens to be great for cleaning your entire tank, Clearomizer, or the bathroom shower door.

 That said, some newer sub-ohm, NI and Titanium coils should be replaced, as they can be damaged if you soak them.
 Read the instructions that came with your atomizer.
 The manufacturer will let you know if soaking is recommended.